Installation Preparations

 Perform the following operations to obtain the openEuler release package:

-- Select the openEuler release package and verification file to be downloaded based on the architecture of the environment to be installed.
+5. Download the required openEuler release package and the corresponding verification file based on the architecture and scenario.

 Release Package Integrity Check